arnaudgallou/BIO-Rmodule/Rmodule.md

 # 3 Larix decidua Mill.
 2300       34
 # 4 Larix decidua Mill.
 2900        7.67
 ```
-The code above is the equivalent of:
+The code above is the equivalent to:

 ```r
 trees %>%